Four sets of dual natures determine whether your Medicaid plan will cover wisdom teeth removal for adults in 2022.

 Finally, the Managed Care Organization (bone-impacted) or Dental Benefits Manager (gum-impacted) adjudicates claims and is the final authority.

-Medicaid Coverage for Gum-Impacted Wisdom Teeth Removal
+Gum-Impacted Wisdom Teeth Removal

 State Benefits

-Medicaid covers dental work for adults differently in each state.
-Two critical qualifiers determine whether your plan will pay for removing gum-impacted wisdom teeth: the age of adulthood and benefits for oral surgery.
+Two critical qualifiers determine whether your Medicaid plan will pay for removing gum-impacted wisdom teeth: the age of adulthood and the oral surgery benefits supported by your state.

-Age of Adulthood
+Age Of Adulthood

-Most people have their wisdom teeth removed between the ages of 18 to 24, so a significant portion of low-income families can sneak by before their teenager becomes an adult as defined by their state.
+Most people have their wisdom teeth removed between the ages of 18 and 24, so a significant portion of low-income families can sneak by before their teenager becomes an adult as defined by their state.

 Oral Surgery